-Imagine writing out your investing strategy every year.
-What would it look like?
+Imagine writing out your investment strategy every year.
+What would it be?
 Would it be consistent?
 Or would it change every few years?

-Now, imagine writing it during the longest bull market in history.
+Now, imagine writing it down during the longest bull market in history.
 Would it change then?

 Fund managers do this almost annually to remind clients, partners, or shareholders about the underlying goals of the fund.
-On some level, it probably acts as self-reminder, offering reassuring confidence that their strategy does work, just not right now.
-And looking back, it offers a telling tale of whether they stayed consistent, especially during the rough years.
+On some level, it probably acts as a self-reminder, offering reassurance that their strategy does work, just not right now.
+And looking back, it becomes a telling sign of whether they stayed consistent, especially during the rough years.

-Seth Klarman’s letters are a good example of that consistency.
-His letters not only show what it takes to stick to your knitting, but what it takes to do it in the face of a massive bubble that makes your strategy look foolish.
+Seth Klarman’s letters are a good example of consistency.
+His letters not only show what it takes to stick to your knitting but to do it in the face of a massive bubble that makes your strategy look foolish.

-The discipline not to deviate in the face of massive relative underperformance seemed insane at the time.
-After the fact, it looks brilliant and almost too easy.
-The letters paint a different picture.
-You can almost feel the emotional toll of falling short of a bubble-driven market and the elation when it bursts.
+The discipline not to deviate in the face of massive relative underperformance seemed insane during the Dot-com bubble.
+But after the fact, it looked brilliant and almost too easy.

 Sometimes he repeats the strategy almost verbatim from previous letters.
 Sometimes it’s brief.
 And other times it’s an extended argument for value investing because of what’s happening in the market.
 Altogether, the message is consistent: